 Ore.
 Const.
 1857, Art.
 I, Sec.
 16 (Hill, Art.
 I, Sec.
-16. identical with Ore.).
+16, identical with Ore.).

-Identical except for omission of word "unusual."
 Similar.
 Ore. adds "but all penalties shall be proportioned to the offense.
-In all criminal cases whatever, the jury shall have the right to determine the law, and the facts under the direction of the court as to the law, and the right of new trial, as in civil cases "
+In all criminal cases whatever, the jury shall have the right to determine the law, and the facts under the direction of the court as to the law, and the right of new trial, as in civil cases."